clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Stack Features
 ==============

-Current supported  database applications are Cassandra* and Redis*, which have been enabled for `Intel Optane DC PMM`_.
+Current supported  database applications are Apache Cassandra* and Redis*, which have been enabled for `Intel Optane DC PMM`_.

-DBRS with Cassandra can be deployed as a standalone container or inside a Kubernetes* cluster.
+DBRS with Apache Cassandra can be deployed as a standalone container or inside a Kubernetes* cluster.

 The Redis stack application is enabled for a multinode Kubernetes environment, using AEP persistent memory DIMM in fsdax mode for storage.

+The `release announcement`_ for this release provides more detail about the stack features, as well as benchmark results.

 .. note::